-Institutional isomorphism is a process in which organizations try to excel in their practice of social rules, ideals, and practices aligning themselves with conditions. environmental These institutional pressures push organizations to adopt shared notions and routines.
+Institutional isomorphism is a process in which organizations try to excel in their practice of social rules, ideals, and practices by aligning themselves with the environmental conditions.
+These institutional pressures push organizations to adopt shared notions and routines.
 Thus, the interpretation of intention to adopt technology and the prevailing context of the organization is affected by its perception of these pressures.
-Coercive (constraining), normative (learning), and mimetic (cloning) are three isomorphic mechanisms which influence organizations in operational efficiency, similarity with peers. and success (DiMaggio and Powell 1983; Powel and DiMaggio 1991; Greenwood 2008).
+Coercive (constraining), normative (learning), and mimetic (cloning) are three isomorphic mechanisms which influence organizations in gaining operational efficiency, similarity with peers, and success (DiMaggio and Powell 1983; Powel and DiMaggio 1991; Greenwood 2008).

-Regulative, cultural-cognitive, and normative are three institutional views representing theses isomorphic pressures which are not exclusive mutually and may interdependent.
+Regulative, cultural-cognitive, and normative are three institutional views representing theses isomorphic pressures which are not mutually exclusive and may be interdependent.
 For example, organizational actors may interpret, negotiate and socially construct the meaning of rules and regulations on the basis of normative and cultural-cognitive considerations (Edelman et al. 1999), which are also useful in explaining the diffusion of technology innovation (Scott 2001; Currie 2011).
 Figure 1 demonstrates these three institutional isomorphic mechanisms and the concepts related to each of them.